kexic/NodeAPI/README.md

 to a docker deployment.
 The route controller could in theory be split into separate files if at some point the service should be migrated to a microservices model.

-Due to the brevity of the timeline I chose not to employ a repository pattern.
+> Due to the brevity of the timeline I chose not to employ a repository pattern.

+#### Modules Used
-Express was chosen as the framework in order to quickly add structure to the data types to be exchanged on node.
-It also makes the employment of CORS trivial.
+* Express was chosen as the framework in order to quickly add structure to the data types to be exchanged on node.
+It also makes the employment of CORS trivial

-The use of mongoose was selected to support and manage data connectivity.
+* The use of mongoose was selected to support and manage data connectivity
+* body-parser was used to quickly process payload data

 ## Database Challenge